-- 3. If a macrostate with suspension M is in C, then - Either C must not contain state descendant of M, - Or C must also contain for each STG G directly contained in M, exactly one state directly contained in G. - 4.
-C contains only states satisfying rules 1 to 3.
+- (i) T is in C. - (ii) If a macrostate without suspension M is in C, then C must also contain for each STG G directly contained in M, exactly one state directly contained in G. - (iii) If a macrostate with suspension M is in C, then - Either C must not contain state descendant of M, - Or C must also contain for each STG G directly contained in M, exactly one state directly contained in G. - (iv) C contains only states satisfying rules 1 to 3.

 Configurations can be derived from the tree associated with the syncChart.

-This tree has to be considered as a AND/OR tree, where AND-nodes are solid circles (states) and OR-nodes are hollow circles (STGs). {ABSync, Detector, WaitAandB, wA, wB, idle}, {ABSync, Detector, WaitAandB, wA, wB, Timer}, and {ABSync, Detector, WaitAandB, wA, wB, Timer}, cnt} are instances of configurations of syncChart ABSync.
+This tree has to be considered as a AND/OR tree, where AND-nodes are solid circles (states) and OR-nodes are hollow circles (STGs). {ABSync, Detector, WaitAandB, wA, wB, idle}, {ABSync, Detector, WaitAandB, wA, wB, Timer}, and {ABSync, Detector, WaitAandB, wA, wB, Timer, cnt} are instances of configurations of syncChart ABSync.